Oscar Huldschinsky

-Oscar Huldschinsky (born 16 November 1846 in Breslau; died 21 September 1931 in Berlin) was a German coal and steel entrepreneur, art collector and philanthropist.
+Oscar Huldschinsky (16 November 1846 in Breslau – 21 September 1931 in Berlin) was a German coal and steel entrepreneur, art collector and philanthropist.

 Life

 Oscar Huldschinsky was a son of the factory owner Salomon Huldschinsky.
 Like his brother Edwin Huldschinsky, he became a partner in the company S. Huldschinsky & Sons founded by his father, which was active in the coal mining and iron industry in Silesia and operated, among other things, tube rolling mills in Sosnowitz (then Russian Poland) and iron and steel works in Gleiwitz.
 Oscar Huldschinsky himself moved to Berlin in the 1870s.
 In 1914 his fortune was estimated at 30 million marks.
 In 1897 he joined the Society of Friends.

 In 1882 he married Ida Brandeis-Weikersheim (1860–1912), a daughter of the Viennese wholesaler, banker and British consul Salomon Brandeis-Weikersheim (1813–1877) in Vienna.
 Huldschinsky had a villa built on the Großer Wannsee in 1890/1891, which at that time had the address Friedrich-Karl-Straße 19.
 Another villa for his children was built in the neo-baroque style in 1907/1908 in the immediate vicinity.
 Today the property has the address Am Sandwerder 33/35.
 In addition to the two houses and the gardens, it also included a boat harbor with a viewing terrace, a garden pavilion with an open arch hall and a winter garden, which Alfred Breslauer and Oscar Huldschinsky's son Paul later expanded.
 From 1904 to 1913 Oscar Huldschinsky was the owner of the sailing yacht Susanne designed by William Fife, which won numerous regattas.